QMRonline/Tryhackme-Advent-of-Cyber-3-2021-/README.md

 # Tryhackme-Advent-of-Cyber-3-2021-

-Hey am just making this repo little disappointment in THM it took me almost a week to complete the full CTF i was giving my last anserve in the day of critmas arround 4.00am i was expeting the batch and certificate because of some glitch i didnt receive anything not even that congratulation on completing the room so am just sharing all my answers have fun
+Hey am just making this repo little disappointment in THM it took me almost a week to complete the full CTF I was giving my last anserve in the day of Christmas arround 4.00am I was expeting the batch and certificate because of some glitch I didnt receive anything, not even that congratulation on completing the room so am just sharing all my answers have fun.

 <img src="https://tryhackme-badges.s3.amazonaws.com/qmark.png" alt="TryHackMe">

 Pro Tips :
-use this only when you get struck
+Use this only when you get stuck.

 #Story

 [The Christmas Story]

 All exercises in Advent of Cyber follow a fun Christmas story.
 This year, the elf McSkidy needs your help to hack back and undo the grinch's malicious activities.

 It's the eve of 30th November - McSkidy sits in her large office with a cup of hot cocoa, reminiscing over her stressful times at the Best Festival Company.
 Since her management of the Christmas Monster's cyber attacks last December, she'd been promoted to Chief Information Security Office (CISO) and has managed to build a world-class security team.
 She made a promise to never let Christmas get affected by cyber incidents and has done everything in her power to prepare the best festival company for any incidents, and assist Santa in delivering presents globally with no disruptions!